-Recent headlines about investment market volatility may have prompted you to take a fresh look at your pension savings.
-A good way to start is to look at your annual pension statement.
-This article will explain what you can learn from understanding your statement.
+Ups and downs in the investment market might make you want to take a fresh look at your pension savings.
+A good place to start is to look at your annual pension statement.

 Investment decisions made in a rush are rarely good ones, and you shouldn’t let short-term market movements dictate long-term plans.
 For more information about how to manage your investments during periods of heightened volatility, read our quick guide.

 Are you saving into a defined contribution or defined benefit pension?

 If you’re saving into a defined contribution pension, as most people are today, or you’ve saved into one in the past, your pension provider(s) must send you a pension statement on an annual basis.
 You should be sent a statement for every defined contribution pension you hold.

 In summary, a defined contribution pension is one where your fund at retirement is primarily linked to how much you save.
 If you’re not sure if you are saving into a defined contribution or defined benefit pension, ask your pension provider, or employer if applicable.

 If you haven’t been receiving your statement(s), it may be because your provider(s) don’t have your current home address.
 If this is the case, you should get in touch with your provider(s).
 You can ask them to send you your latest pension details at the same time as updating your details.